chistopher/girgs/notes.md

 - look at average size of the V_i^A (I guess they are too small)
 - profile time spend in type 1 / type 2
 - checkEdgeExplicit make alpha == inf check earlier
+- remove type 2 samples in threshold model
+- benchmark bruteforce over all ij for type1

 # kd-tree